sormuras/sormuras.github.io/blog/2023-03-09-jshell-tooling.md

 An example presented below will print out verbose disassembled code with internal type signatures of a Java class created in the current JShell session.

+Consult <https://dev.java/learn/jshell-tool/> to learn more about JShell features.

 ### Goal

 In other words, the goal is to be able to write something like the following: